Skip to content

 Methodology

-How Our Teams Approach This Differently
+How Our Healthcare Technology Consulting Teams Approach This Differently

-Healthcare technology engagements begin with a clinical workflow review that happens before architecture begins.
+Healthcare technology consulting engagements begin with a clinical workflow review that happens before architecture begins.
 Our clinical domain specialists map the workflows the technology will support — not the requirements the client describes, but the workflows as they actually operate in clinical environments.
 A medication ordering workflow that looks simple on a requirements document may involve seven system interactions, three role transitions, and two override scenarios that the requirements didn't capture.
-Understanding the clinical reality before the architecture is designed prevents the workflow failures that make clinical technology systems dangerous.
+Understanding the clinical reality before the architecture is designed prevents the workflow failures that make clinical workflow automation systems dangerous.

 FHIR R4 is the integration standard — but every major EHR implements FHIR differently.
 Our Epic integration engineers know which FHIR resources Epic supports, which it has extended with proprietary fields, and which require specific workflow scopes to access.
 Our Cerner integration engineers know where Cerner's FHIR implementation deviates from the specification and how to handle the deviations without creating data integrity gaps.
-This is not documentation knowledge — it's the accumulated learning from shipping dozens of healthcare integrations against production EHR environments.
+This is not documentation knowledge — it's the accumulated learning from shipping dozens of EHR integration services against production EHR environments.

 Clinical AI systems require a validation pathway that most AI vendors don't plan for.
 FDA Software as a Medical Device (SaMD) classification may apply depending on the clinical function — and SaMD classification triggers validation requirements that change the entire development process.
 Even for systems below the SaMD threshold, clinical staff will not trust a model they cannot interrogate.
-Our healthcare AI engagements include explainability interfaces that allow clinicians to understand why the model produced a specific output, presented in clinical terms that clinical staff can evaluate — not feature importance scores that only data scientists can interpret.
+Our healthcare AI development services engagements include explainability interfaces that allow clinicians to understand why the model produced a specific output, presented in clinical terms that clinical staff can evaluate — not feature importance scores that only data scientists can interpret.

 Deliverables